 Common Urinary Problems

-By visiting our consultants at Somerset Urology Associates we will be able to determine if you need further testing and if any medicine or further medical assistance is required.
+By visiting our consultants at Somerset Urology we will be able to determine if you need further testing and if any medicine or further medical assistance is required.

 This operation is to remove medium-sized or large kidney stones and stones that have remained in the body longer than four weeks.
 It uses minimally invasive surgery, and involves a small incision of around 1cm through the skin.

 Lithotripsy means the breaking up stones in the urinary tract into fine gravel or sand-like crystals, small enough to be passed out in your urine.
 There are two methods used, shock waves or laser beams.
 Read more information clicking below.